bgopikrishna/content/blog/error-boundaries-in-react.md

 ## Example

-We’re going to build a simple application that shows a list of superheroes and their powers.
+We will build a simple application that shows a list of superheroes and their powers.
 On selecting a particular hero, we’re going to show his superpowers.

 It looks something like this.
 You will find the completed application at the end of this article.